dsc-courses/dsc30-2023-su/projects/shortest-paths.md

 {% include slides.html id="1B-faTKm7eIkpvoaetXutsyoSEk-heidbFpC0dJcjcZw" aspect_ratio="16/9" %}

-{: .deliverable }
-Explain the part of the `GenerativeSeamFinder` class that you're most proud of programming.

 ### ToposortDAGSolver

 A graph algorithm that implements `ShortestPathSolver`.
 Finds a shortest paths tree in a directed acyclic graph using topological sorting.